 Most reporters seen on television in the extended edition of the movie are or have become James Cameron regulars.
 The man called Bill Tyler seen reporting from one of the ships is William Wisher Jr., Cameron's long-time friend and co-screenwriter who made several cameo appearances in his movies.
 Anchorman Joe Farago also appeared as anchorman in The Terminator (1984).
-The reporter seen in the finale (Tom Isbell) also appears in the finale of True Lies (1994).
+The reporter seen in the finale of the Special Edition (Tom Isbell) also appears in the finale of True Lies (1994).

 The trivia items below may give away important plot points.

 In the end shot where the alien ship surfaces, it's supposed to be spring or summer.
 However, the film was being shot towards the beginning of winter, so the actors put ice cubes in their mouths so they wouldn't breathe out mist.